cloudflare/cloudflare-docs/content/workers/testing/vitest-integration/test-apis.md

 - {{<code>}}runDurableObjectAlarm(stub:{{<param-type>}}DurableObjectStub{{</param-type>}}): {{<type>}}Promise\<boolean>{{</type>}}{{</code>}}

-  - Immediately runs and removes the Durable Object pointed-to by `stub`'s alarm if one is scheduled.
+  - Immediately runs and removes the Durable Object pointed to by `stub`'s alarm if one is scheduled.
 Returns `true` if an alarm ran, and `false` otherwise.
-Note this can only be used with `stub`s pointing to Durable Objects defined in the `main` worker.
+Note this can only be used with `stub`s pointing to Durable Objects defined in the `main` Worker.

 - {{<code>}}listDurableObjectIds(namespace:{{<param-type>}}DurableObjectNamespace{{</param-type>}}): {{<type>}}Promise\<DurableObjectId[]>{{</type>}}{{</code>}}

   - Gets the IDs of all objects that have been created in the `namespace`.
-Respects `isolatedStorage` if enabled, meaning objects created in a different test won't be returned.
+Respects `isolatedStorage` if enabled, meaning objects created in a different test will not be returned.

     <br>